Introduction

 Interoperable

 Make sure to use jCloak as the last stage in your toolchain.
-This will ensure that all classes can be resolved until the end.
+This will ensure that all classes can be resolved by other tools until the end.

 Samples